 Lastly, we recommend using a unique password for each account you have.
 Reusing passwords increases the likelihood of widespread damage.
 For example, let’s say your password is leaked in a company data breach.
 If you have reused the compromised password across accounts, all those accounts are now compromised as well.
 However, if you have a unique password for each account, then only the initial compromised account is affected.

-How to Keep Track of All Those Passwords
+Keep Track of All Those Passwords

 Passwords are tricky because you want to create a strong password, but you also have to remember it.
 Luckily, this is where a password manager comes in handy.
 Because password managers securely store all your passwords, you don’t need to actually remember all those unique passwords.